By Liam Higgins

 For both expats and tourists, Ecuador provides an adventure in colorful and often exotic cuisine, some of which is older than the Incas.
 Here are a few of the traditional foods of Ecuador and the entire Andean region of South America.
+In Cuenca, if you’re not sure where to find them, try the food court at one of the local mercados.

 Considered a delicacy in the Andean region of Ecuador, Colombia, Peru and Bolivia, cuy – or guinea pig — is a special-occasion dish typically served with piles of potatoes, green vegetables and beer.
 Cuys are mostly raised in small family owned operations in the countryside and sold to restaurants in towns and cities where they are cooked over an open fire.
 There are elaborate cuy festivals throughout the Andes, especially in Ecuador and Peru, which include cuy beauty contests, races and, of course, roasts.